tiprankstipranks

 Innovation / R&D - Risk 1

-If the company is not able to or fails to adequately invest successfully in and introduce digital and other technological developments, or its suppliers are not able to continue to offer competitive components and electronic computing solutions, it could materially adversely impact results.
+If the company fails to adequately invest successfully in and introduce digital, artificial intelligence ("AI"), and other technological developments, or its suppliers are not able to continue to offer competitive components and electronic computing solutions, it could materially adversely impact results.

 The company's industry is subject to rapid and significant technological changes, and the company's ability to meet its customers' needs and expectations is key to the company's ability to grow sales and earnings.
 The company's customers and suppliers increasingly expect the company's platforms to include digital technologies to facilitate distribution of components and electronic computing solutions over time.
 For example, the ability of customers to access their accounts, place orders, and otherwise interface with the company using digital technology is an important aspect of the distribution industry, and distribution companies are rapidly introducing new digital and other technology-driven products and services that aim to offer a better customer experience and reduce costs.
-If the company is unable to maintain and enhance its digital platforms to keep pace with competitors and align with evolving customer and supplier expectations and demands, it could adversely impact the company's sales revenues and ability to retain existing, and attract new, customers.
+If the company is unable to maintain and enhance its digital platforms, cloud platforms, and artificial intelligence related tools to keep pace with competitors and align with evolving customer and supplier expectations and demands, it could adversely impact the company's sales revenues and ability to retain existing, and attract new, customers.
+Additionally, the company has made, and may continue to make, acquisitions of, or investments in new services or technologies to expand its current service offerings and product lines, which may involve risks that may differ from those traditionally associated with the company's core distribution business.
+See also "Acquisitions, divestitures, or joint ventures may cause the company to experience operating difficulties and other consequences that may negatively impact the company's business, financial condition, and operating results, and the company may not be able to successfully consummate favorable transactions or integrate acquired businesses".
 The company's sales are also partially dependent on continued innovations in components and electronic computing solutions by its suppliers, the competitiveness of its suppliers' offerings, and the company's ability to partner with new and emerging technology providers.
+The company may have difficulty offering customers components, services, and solutions that anticipate and respond to rapid and continuing changes in technology and which meet their evolving demands.
 See also "The competitive pressures the company faces, such as pricing and margin reductions, could have a material adverse effect on the company's business".

 Cyber Security1 | 4.0%